Diary Henry Arthur Goddard 1918 - Part 15

 role at Division Brigade and Battalion

-while in Corps Reserve Divisional
+while in Corps Reserve Discussed

-at 9 p.m. held conference of officers
+At 9 p.m. held conference of Officers

 and discussed and explained same.

-Fine day quite hot -
+Fine day quite hot.

 Very heavy artillery fire started